Snoke19/random-quote-machine/README.md

-# Getting Started with Create React App
+# Random Quote Machine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \
+This is a project with a random quote generator.
+It is created by ReactJS.
+This is a simple project for studying and exploring the ReactJS framework.

 ## Preview